sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 published: true
 ---

-TODO: UPDATE SCREENSHOTS after new tx process names in place

 Microcopy refers to all the small pieces of text in your marketplace's dynamic pages – button labels, error messages, and help texts are all examples of microcopy.
 Modifying microcopy to match your marketplace's